 My blog last week was about 10 spies you probably never heard of, both men and women, ranging from the American Revolutionary War through World War II.

 This week I'm doing a list of female spies (in addition to the women who were on last week's list) from the Civil War, World War I and World War II.
-And 4 of them are genuine celebrities, popular and well known for something other than being spies.
+And 4 of them were genuine celebrities, 3 of them at the time and 1 became famous later, popular and well known for something other than being spies.

 So, without further ado and in no particular order, here's this week's list of 11 female spies.